mermaid-js/mermaid/docs/README.md

 - Adding more types of diagrams like mindmaps, ert diagrams, etc.
 - Improving existing diagrams

-Don't hesitate to contact me if you want to get involved.
+Don't hesitate to contact me if you want to get involved!

 ## For contributors